arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 When you want to exit the documentation, press the `Q` key on your keyboard to return to your command line interface.

 ![Grep man command output with the full definition and some options displayed.](media/grep_output_large.png)

+`--help`
+---

+Entering `command_name --help` will give a summary of the options for the command.
+Since it won't give you a description, or as much detail about each option, this is not as useful for learning commands for the first time.
+It is, however, extremely useful for when you know that a command can do a certain thing, but need to be reminded of what tags turn on the options you want.

 ## Additional Resources